Challenge

 -

-Hydropower development assessment for the Tamakoshi River Basin
+Hydropower Development Assessment for the Tamakoshi River Basin

 The overall objective of this project is to improve the understanding of the expected impacts of climate change on water availability in the context of potential hydropower development in the Tamakoshi River Basin.
 Specifically, the project aims to (i) Understand the current baseline hydrological regime of the Tamakoshi River Basin,…